 - Supporters and givers of constructive feedback

-- This is a networking/professional development/career-focused program that will connect Traditional students with alumni who will serve as advisors and share of their professional experiences, and may provide job shadowing opportunities, discuss industry trends, and provide new perspectives and insights into professional specializations and functional areas.
+- This is a networking/professional development/career-focused program that will connect Full-Time students with alumni who will serve as advisors and share of their professional experiences, and may provide job shadowing opportunities, discuss industry trends, and provide new perspectives and insights into professional specializations and functional areas.

 - Mentors and students must commit to one full academic year of participation.
 The program will seek to match those who share similar backgrounds, geographic location preferences, or career fields.
 At the end of the year, we will seek feedback from the mentors/mentees regarding their experience with the program.
 The decision to continue beyond one year must be mutual.